 Here is how to calculate a primer efficiency using Microsoft Excel.
 The Excel formula used in each section is highlighted in grey.

 The starting quantity is based on your dilutions.
 So, for example, I like to call the first value ‘1‘ since this is the stock, undiluted cDNA.
-Then do 1:10 diltions from this value.
+Then do 1:10 dilutions of this value.

 =(10^(-1/The Slope Value)-1)*100

 If your standard curve and primer efficiency is not within the desired range, don’t worry.
-There are a few things you can do to improve your PCR primer efficiency, such as adjusting the primer concentrations and annealing temperature of your reaction.
-If you are really stuggling after that, then I suggest designing new primers.
+There are a few things you can do to improve your PCR primers efficiencies, such as adjusting the primer concentrations and the annealing temperature of your reaction.
+If you are really struggling after that, then I suggest designing new primers.

 Free PCR primer efficiency Microsoft Excel template

 Are you still struggling to calculate your PCR primer efficiencies?
 Well, I have made an Excel worksheet to hopefully help you out.

 All you have to do is to fill in the Ct values from your replicates and the dilution factor used when making the standard curve, e.g. 10, and the sheet will (hopefully) work out the rest for you.
 This will also work out the slope, R2 value and the PCR primer efficiency value as a percentage.